 About the Author

-Shannon Hale and LeUyen Pham are the team behind the bestselling graphic novels Real Friends and Best Friends, and, with Dean Hale, the early chapter book series The Princess in Black.
+Shannon Hale and LeUyen Pham are the team behind the bestselling picture book Itty-Bitty Kitty-Corn, the bestselling graphic novels Real Friends, Best Friends, and Friends Forever, and, with Dean Hale, the early chapter book series the Princess in Black.
 They’ve made a bunch of other books, too.
-They are also both moms of genius kids, wives to book-creating husbands, caretakers of cats, and believers in unicorns.
+They are also both moms of genius kids, who make art, Honor-award winners (Caldecott and Newbery), caretakers of cats, and believers in unicorns.
 LeUyen lives in Los Angeles, Shannon lives in Utah, and they visit each other as often as geographically possible.
 BFFs 4EVA.

 "What ostensibly starts out as an almost criminally cute tale of pretend play transforms into something much more: a celebration of claiming and naming one’s identity and having it affirmed by others." —Publishers Weekly

 "This newest Hale-Pham collaboration features appealing characters, laugh-out-loud humor, and clever plot twists."—Booklist